Services

 “The thigh bone’s connected to the hip bone.
 The hip bone’s connected to the backbone…” Most of us appreciate the fact that our bones are interconnected to comprise our skeletons.
 However, it seems we often take for granted that the rest of our tissues are interconnected, as well.

 The tongue is a muscular organ in the mouth.
 But how amazing is it that the tongue is actually connected via fascia to multiple other points throughout the body, all the way down to the toes?
 Fascia is a thin casing of connective tissue that surrounds, protects, and holds every organ, blood vessel, bone, nerve fiber, and muscle in place within our bodies.
+Likewise, neuromuscular connections are coordinated throughout our bodies from head to toe.

 Deep Front Line Fascia